Core

 - __init__(debug=0, backup_db=False, runTable=False)

-Initialization helper function to pass through optional parameters for DSI core.
+Initialization function to configure optional DSI core parameters.

 When set to 1 or 2, debug info will write to a local debug.log text file with various benchmarks.

-backup_db: Undefined False as default.
-If set to True, this creates a backup database before committing new changes.
+If True, creates a backup of the current backend database before committing any new changes.

 - add_external_python_module(mod_type, mod_name, mod_path)